 "I must have eaten no less than fifty.
 I was strong then; you are not even half my size."

-After finishing with the potatoes, the two drank water and lying down by the side of the fire went to sleep, resembling two coiled pythons.
+After eating the potatoes the two drank water, covered themselves with their dhotis, and went to sleep by the side of the fire curled up like two coiled pythons.
 Inside the hut, Budhiya was still groaning in pain.

 In the morning when Madhav went inside the hut he found his wife had turned cold; flies buzzed over her mouth; the eyes were stony and the whole body was covered in dust.
 The child inside the womb was dead.

 Madhav came running to Ghisu and, then, both of them started wailing at the top of their voices and beat their chests.
-When the neighbours heard the wails they rushed to the hut and, as per tradition, began to console the two.
+When the neighbours heard the wails they rushed to the hut and, according to custom, began to console the two.

 But there was not much time for wailing; they had to arrange for the shroud and wood.
 There was no money in the house - hoping to find even a penny in the house was like expecting to find a piece of meat in an eagle's nest.

 Weeping all the while, the father and son went to the landlord's house.
 The landlord hated their sight.
-He had thrashed them with his own hands on several occasions for stealing and for disappearing and not completing his work despite having committed to do so.
+He had thrashed them with his own hands on several occasions for stealing and for not completing his work despite promising to do so.
 "What's the matter Ghisu-wa?
 Why are you weeping?
 You are not to be seen nowadays!
 It seems like you do not wish to live in this village anymore."

-The landlord was kind-hearted, but it was useless to show pity on Ghisu.
-He wanted to tell Ghisu to go away - as it is, he never came when required; but now that he was in need he had shown himself.
+The landlord was kind-hearted.
+But it was useless to show pity on Ghisu; it was like trying to dye a black blanket.
+He wanted to tell Ghisu to go away.
+As it is, he never came when required; but now that he was in need he had shown himself.
 Scoundrel!
 But this was not the occasion to express anger.
-The landlord unwillingly took out a two rupee note and tossed it across to Ghisu; he did not utter a single word of sympathy.
+The landlord unwillingly removed a two rupee note and tossed it across to Ghisu; he did not utter a single word of sympathy.
 He did not even look at Ghisu; it was as though he had removed a burden from his head.

-After the landlord contributed two rupees, the merchants and money-lenders did not dare to hold back.
+After the landlord gave two rupees, the merchants and money-lenders did not dare to hold back.
 Ghisu was skilled in the art of beating the drum and advertising the landlord's generosity!
-Some gave away two annas, and few others even gave four annas.
+Some gave two annas, and a few others even gave four annas.
 Within an hour Ghisu had collected a big sum of five rupees.
-Foodgrains and wood were also given away.
+Foodgrains and wood were also provided.
 Father and son went to the market in the afternoon to buy a shroud, and the neighbours engaged themselves in cutting down the wood.
 The women came to pay their last respects to the departed soul and, after shedding a few drops of tears, went their way.

 On reaching the market Ghisu remarked, "We have gathered sufficient wood, haven't we Madhav?"